nextcloud/documentation/user_manual/files/gallery_app.rst

 The following general features are currently implemented:

-* Native SVG support.
+* Native SVG support
-* Access to external shares.
+* Access to external shares

 The following album features are currently implemented:

-* Adding a link to a file containing a description.
+* Adding a link to a file containing a description
-* Typing a simple copyright statement directly in the configuration file.
+* Typing a simple copyright statement directly in the configuration file
-* Adding a link to a file containing a copyright statement.
+* Adding a link to a file containing a copyright statement
-* Defining a sort type and order.
+* Defining a sort type and order
-* Defining the colour of the background.
+* Defining the colour of the background
-* Defining if sub-albums will inherit the configuration.
+* Defining if sub-albums will inherit the configuration

 The following slideshow features are currently implemented:

-* Showing a button which lets you pick which background, either black or white, to use for the picture you are currently viewing (for images with transparent backgrounds).
+* Showing a button which lets you pick which background, either black or white, to use for the picture you are currently viewing (for images with transparent backgrounds)

 Setup
 ^^^^^